We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

-Deep linking enables you to push users to the best features of your app, reviews, or customize the experience to make your application better than competitors.
+Deep linking enables you to push users to the best features of your app, reviews, or customize the experience to make your application better than your competitors.

 The third step in the mobile buyer’s journey is making a decision and commitment to a single app.